 Festive Garland DIY Shopping List

-If you’re feeling creative and would like to make your own festive garland, you will need the following items:
+If you’re feeling creative and would like to make your own Christmas garland, you will need the following items:

 You can purchase foliage at your local florist.
 Nobilis and blue pine are the most common bases for garlands.
 However, you may also decide to go foraging* for your own.